luxfi/docs/docs/tooling/rpc-providers.md

 - For C-Chain API, the URL is  `https://mainnet.infura.io/v3/YOUR-API-KEY`

-Note: on Fuji Testnet, the URL is `https://fuji.infura.io/v3/YOUR-API-KEY`.
+Note: on Testnet, the URL is `https://testnet.infura.io/v3/YOUR-API-KEY`.

 ### Moralis